Andrew-Draganov/andrew-draganov.github.io/contents/home.md

 ### About me

-I am a PhD student in machine learning interested in understanding what it means to represent information as points in high-dimensional space.
+I am a PhD student in machine learning at Aarhus University under the supervision of Chris Schwiegelshohn (along with help from Davide Mottin and Ira Assent).
+My interests are in understanding how information is represented in high-dimensional spaces.
 To this end, I study:
 - Clustering
 - Dimensionality Reduction
 - Deep Learning (specifically contrastive and self-supervised learning)